Hawaii 5 Day Notice to Pay Rent

 - Your signature

 When: Give this to the tenant 5 days before initiative court proceedings.
 The 5 days specified in the notice do not count weekends or legal holidays.
-After the 5-day period is up, and if the tenant has not paid the rent, you can proceed with the eviction by filing a formal complaint in county court.
+After the 5 days is up, and if the tenant has not paid the rent, you can proceed with the eviction by filing a formal complaint in county court.
 After filing, the tenant will have to appear before the judge.
-The judge will then make a determination and if the decision is in your favor (the landlord), the sheriff will serve the tenant with a notice to vacate the premises.
+The judge will then decide and if the decision is in your favor (the landlord), the sheriff will serve the tenant with a notice to vacate the premises.

 - Certified Mail – (Recommended) Make sure to request a return receipt.
 Note that mailing the notice generally adds another 3 days to give time for the notice to be sent by mail.